sydneyrenee/Thea-Code/docs/ClineProvider-Refactoring.md

 Specifically, in the `ShadowCheckpointService.ts` file, we:
 - Imported the EXTENSION_NAME and EXTENSION_DISPLAY_NAME constants
-- Replaced "Roo Code" with EXTENSION_DISPLAY_NAME
+- Replaced "Thea Code" with EXTENSION_DISPLAY_NAME
 - Replaced "roo-${taskId}" branch names with "${EXTENSION_NAME}-${taskId}"

 ## Verification Status